Horse Fly Control

 What are Horse Flies?

 • Unlike a common house fly, horse flies have sharp, blade-like mouthparts that can tear into flesh.
-This makes them a particularly big irritant wherever they are found, especially around farms where they harm livestock, biting them and drawing blood.
+This makes them a particularly big irritant wherever they are found, especially around farms, where they harm livestock by biting them and drawing blood.

-• Horse Flies get their name for their tendency to attack and feed on horses in pastures.
+• Horse flies are known for their tendency to attack and feed on horses in pastures.

 How To Get Rid of a Horse Flies